-Using techniques from classical complexity theory [11], we show that evaluating the playability of a group of computer game agents (in particular, determining if a human player can interact with a group of agents to obtain a specified goal-set of items and facts) is NP-hard even in the case where there is only one given agent.
-This holds true regardless of whether or not there is a time limit on achieving the goal.
-These results indicate that automatically evaluating the playability of computer game agents is computationally intractable unless very special conditions apply.
-This raises the question of which conditions characterize those situations in which agent playability evaluation is tractable.
-An answer to this question can inform computer game designers about the conditions that allow PCG relative to game agents, whether by exhaustive or heuristic search- or simulation-based methods, to be feasible, as well as give a more robust understanding of the situations in which such approaches do and do not work.
+Using techniques from computational complexity theory [9], we show that evaluating the playability of a group of computer game agents (in particular, determining if a human player can interact with a group of agents to obtain a specified goal-set of items and facts) is NP-hard even in the case where there is only one given agent.
+This holds true regardless of whether or not there is a time limit on achieving the goal as well as whether or not the agents operate autonomously or under the control of a game narrative manager.
+These results indicate that automatically evaluating the playability of computer game agents is computationally intractable unless restrictions apply.
+This raises the question of which restrictions characterize those situations in which agent playability evaluation is tractable.
+An answer to this question can inform computer game designers about the conditions under which playability assessment whether by exhaustive or heuristic search- or simulation-based methods, is and is not feasible.

-In order to find conditions for tractability, we performed a parameterized complexity analysis [12] of the problem of evaluating agent playability.
+In order to find conditions for tractability, we performed a parameterized complexity analysis [10] of the problem of evaluating agent playability.
 Our analysis reveals that only certain restrictions on both the agents and human-agent interactions render playability evaluation tractable.
-Though these results are derived for a specific model of game agents and playability, we show that they also apply to a broad class of models.
+Though these results are derived for the model of game agents and playability given in [8], we show that these results also apply to a much broader broad class of models.

 The remainder of this paper is organized as follows.
-In Section II, we present an augmented finite-state machine model of game agents that can exchange items and facts with other agents and human players and formalize playability evaluation for such agents.
-Section III demonstrates the intractability of this problem.
-Section IV describes a methodology for identifying conditions for tractability, which is then applied in Section V to identify such conditions for agent playability evaluation.
-In order to focus on the implications of our results for computer game design (as well as deal with the space limitations of a conference paper), all proofs of results are given in an online supplement.
-Finally, our conclusions and directions for future work are given in Section VI.
+In Section 2, we present an augmented finite-state machine model of game agents that can exchange items and facts with other agents and human players and formalize playability evaluation for such agents.
+Section 3 demonstrates the intractability of this problem.
+Section 4 describes a methodology for identifying conditions for tractability, which is then applied in Section 5 to identify such conditions for agent playability evaluation.
+In order to focus on the implications of our results for computer game design (as well as deal with the space limitations of a conference paper), all proofs of results are given in an online supplement.1 Finally, our conclusions and directions for future work are given in Section 6.